 If Brave Search can’t pull the result, your browser will go back to Google anonymously and remove the result from its index.

-DuckDuckGo is leading the campaign for a full private search engine world, and it’s the direct opposite of Google.
+DuckDuckGo is leading the campaign for the entire private search engine world, and it’s the direct opposite of Google.
+In fact, for many users, DuckDuckGo is associated with anonymous searching.

-Though DuckDuckGo does make money from its search engine, it does not collect or use the user’s profile to display target ads.
+Though DuckDuckGo does make money from its search engine, it does not collect or use users’ profiles to display targeted ads.

 Ads are displayed on its search engine based on search keywords.
 It makes sense that companies don’t need to track users’ profiles or data to make money through ads.

-DuckDuckGo is one of the best private search engines and alternatives to Google.
-It is the reason millions of people use the search engine.
+DuckDuckGo is one of the best private search engines and a Google alternative.
+This is the reason millions of people use search engines.

-If you’re looking for better online privacy, where your activities are not tracked and your IP is not tied to your browsing section, DuckDuckGo is the search engine of choice.
+If you’re looking for better online privacy, where your activities are not tracked, and your IP is not tied to your browsing history, DuckDuckGo is the conservative search engine of choice.

-I did a short test to see how relevant its search result is to Google.
+I ran a short test to see how relevant Google’s search results are.
 The results were not too far off.

-Search result for “What is Car insurance premium” in Google…
+Search result for “What is a car insurance premium” in Google…

 And search results for the same query in DuckDuckGo…

-The top 10 result was almost the same, but a few web pages lost their Google position in DuckDuckGo.
-Overall, the result was about 90% identical.
+The top 10 results were almost identical, but a few web pages lost their Google position in DuckDuckGo.
+Overall, the result was about 90% similar.

 Ecosia is one search engine worth discussing – its impact on tackling climate change is commendable.
-For every 45 searches on its search engine, Ecosia committed to planting a tree.
+For every 45 searches on its search engine, Ecosia commits to planting a tree.

-But honestly, Ecosia is not a private search engine; it uses cookies and collects anonymous user information to improve the search and show personalized results.
+Ecosia is not a private search engine; it uses cookies and collects anonymous user data to improve search results and show personalized results.

-You can turn off this setting, but if you leave it on, Ecosia collects and shares a unique anonymous identifier such as IP and Search history with its search partner, Bing.
+You can turn this setting off, but if you leave it on, Ecosia collects and shares a unique, anonymous identifier, such as IP address and search history, with its search partner, Bing.

-It claims this information is not permanently stored and will be deleted automatically after 18 months by Bing according to its policy.
+It claims that this information is not permanently stored and will be automatically deleted by Bing after 18 months, in accordance with its policy.

 If this does not bother you, Ecosia is an excellent alternative search engine to Google.